 End-users can make payments at the listed merchants or stores in a semi-closed wallet.
 In this type of digital wallet, merchants accept the agreement with the issuer for taking the payment from the wallet.

-Semi-closed wallet keeps the user’s data safe in one place and simultaneously maintains their confidentiality.
+The semi-closed wallet keeps the user’s data safe in one place and simultaneously maintains their confidentiality.
 The user can send money to another receiver belonging to the same wallet network.

 Banks issue open wallets that permit users to manage their payments online and track the entire transaction process.
-Open wallets are flexible that easily transfer funds and allow users to make online payments anytime they want.
+Open wallets are flexible easily transfer funds and allow users to make online payments anytime they want.